jonas089/Rust/Readme.md

 ```

 ## Latest Changes:
 + Have to take a break from Programming, as I have a math exam on the 26th of May, a Physics exam on the 31st of May and another math exam on the 1st of June.
-Will likely get back to Rust on the 2nd of July. ( edit: I can't stop this easy, so I did some more exercises from my Udemy Rust course and added them to the repo.
-I'm having a lot of fun learning.)
+Last exam will be 15th of June.